Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT)

 Location/Institution: Two neighboring counties in Pennsylvania

-The purpose of this study was to evaluate the effectiveness of Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT) for families who are at risk of or have histories of child physical abuse.
-A total of 182 providers were randomized to one of the two conditions.
-AF-CBT and treatment as usual (TAU) had comparable percentages of providers from mental health services (MHS) agencies (n=57, 48) and child welfare services (CWS) agencies (n=33, 44), respectively.
+The purpose of the study was to evaluate the effectiveness of Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT) for families who were at risk of or had histories of child physical abuse.
+Participants were randomized to one of the two conditions, AF-CBT and treatment as usual (TAU).
 Families were not randomized.
 Measures utilized include the Vanderbilt ADHD Diagnostic Parent Rating Scale (VADPRS), the Parent-Child Conflict Tactics Scale (CTSPC), the Child PTSD Symptom Scale (CPSS), the Alabama Parenting Questionnaire (APQ), the Weekly Report of Abuse Indicators (WRAI), the Brief Child Abuse Potential (B-CAP) Inventory, the Family Assessment Device (FAD), and the Family Conflict subscale.
 Results indicate that AF-CBT (vs. TAU) showed improvements in both service systems (e.g., abuse risk, family dysfunction) or one service system (e.g., threats of force, child to parent minor assault), with some outcomes showing no improvement (e.g., parental anger).
-Limitations include families received services that varied by content, dose, duration, staff, and setting, yielding a diverse AF-CBT condition, staff turnover limited the completion of service delivery to some families, and recruitment time frames limited follow-up data collection.
+Limitations include families received services that varied by content, dose, duration, staff, and setting, yielding a diverse AF-CBT condition; staff turnover limited the completion of service delivery to some families; and recruitment time frames limited follow-up data collection.

 Length of controlled postintervention follow-up: 12 months.